aliou/www/_posts/2019-08-10-attributes-api-and-value-objects.md

 end
 ```

-While this does what we want, this can be improved by using creating a custom type.
+While this does what we want, this can be improved by creating a custom type.

 ### Creating a custom type
 We create our custom type by inheriting from `ActiveRecord::Type::Value` and overriding the necessary methods: